MFLind/Brickyard/README.md

 # BrickYard

-BrickYard is the webshop for collectable Lego bricks and pieces.
+BrickYard is the webshop for collectable Lego bricks and pieces for Business to Consumer.

 <img width="1507" alt="MicrosoftTeams-image (23)" src="https://github.com/MFLind/Brickyard/assets/106115510/433d0c10-c7b6-46a5-b999-7947b5ea18a1">